pconley/HeroApiServer/README.md

 # Instructions

-Clone this repo as usuaul.
+Clone this repo as usual.

 Build the image from the directory with the Docerfile
 ```